 Shoulder MRI scanMRI - shoulder; Magnetic resonance imaging - shoulder

-A shoulder MRI (magnetic resonance imaging) scan is a imaging test that uses powerful magnets and radio waves to create pictures of the shoulder area.
+A shoulder MRI (magnetic resonance imaging) scan is an imaging test that uses energy from powerful magnets and to create pictures of the shoulder area.

 It does not use radiation (x-rays).

 Single MRI images are called slices.
 The images can be stored on a computer or printed on film.
 One exam produces dozens or sometimes hundreds of images.

 How the Test Is Performed

 You may be asked to wear a hospital gown or clothing without metal snaps or zippers (such as sweatpants and a t-shirt).
 Make sure you take off your watch, jewelry, and wallet.
 Some types of metal can cause blurry images.